SummerSlam (2017): Storylines

 On the May 29 episode of Raw, Raw commentator Corey Graves received a text message concerning Raw General Manager Kurt Angle and Angle said that the contents of the message could ruin him.
 Over the next few weeks, both Angle and Graves received the same text messages concerning this private matter.
 On the July 10 episode of Raw, Graves confronted Angle about what he was going to do.
-Angle said that he would go public with it the following week and that he might lose his family, his career could be destroyed, and he might be saying goodbye to the WWE Universe.
-Graves was confident that Angle would be fine due to the love and respect from the WWE Universe and everyone in the locker room.
+Angle said that he would go public with it the following week and that he might lose his family, his career could be destroyed, and he might be saying goodbye to WWE.
+Graves was confident that Angle would be fine due to the love and respect from WWE's fans and everyone in the locker room.
 Later on the phone, Angle invited an unidentifiable person to come to Raw next week to discuss the matter and go public with it together.
 That episode, Angle revealed American Alpha's Jason Jordan as his (kayfabe) illegitimate son, and the newest member of the Raw brand, which subsequently disbanded American Alpha.
 The following week, Jordan defeated Curt Hawkins in his Raw debut match.
 Jordan was then the guest on "Miz TV".
 Intercontinental Champion The Miz offered Jordan a chance to join his Miztourage, but Jordan declined and Miz retaliated by stating that Jordan does not need his help since his father is the Raw General Manager.
 Jordan said that he did not want preferential treatment, and The Miz made some irritable comments about Angle.
 The Miz then took a swing at Jordan, but Jordan ducked and suplexed Miz into his Miztourage (Curtis Axel and Bo Dallas).
 On the August 14 episode of Raw, Jordan defeated The Miz by disqualification after the Miztourage attacked Jordan; The Hardy Boyz (Jeff Hardy and Matt Hardy) then ran out to even the odds by assisting Jordan in fending off the Miztourage.
 This led to a six-man tag team match later that night between The Miz and The Miztourage against The Hardy Boyz and Jordan, where the latter won.
 On August 17, WWE announced that The Miz and The Miztourage would be facing The Hardy Boyz and Jordan in a rematch on the SummerSlam Kickoff pre-show.